 It’s why a conspiracy doesn’t require a backbone.

 Name infringement, of course, is a “no-no!”
 Not only is it unethical, but illegal in some cases.
+So are Domain Squatters (when people knowingly use your brand name with other extensions).

 return to Paris-Lamar County Chamber of Commerce (tsk-tsk-tsk!)